Introduction to Whole Genome Bisulfite Sequencing

 |Standard Data Analysis||

 Note: Sequencing parameters and analysis contents displayed are only for reference.
 Download the Service Specifications to learn more.
 For detailed information, please contact us with your customized requests.

 Project Workflow of Novogene WGBS Service

 The Novogene WGBS service comprises of four steps.
-Sample preparation is followed by library preparation, sequenicng and bioinformatics analysis.
-To construct a methylation library, DNA fragmentation peforms initially, and sodium bisulfite converts the unmethylated cytosines into uracils.
+Sample preparation is followed by library preparation, sequencing and bioinformatics analysis.
+To construct a methylation library, DNA fragmentation performs initially, and sodium bisulfite converts the unmethylated cytosines into uracils.
 Libraries are then sequenced using Illumina PE150 and eventually data extraction and bioinformatics analysis take steps.

 In order to ensure the accuracy and reliability of sequencing data, Novogene audits every experimental step strictly by quality control and ensures high-quality data output fundamentally, from DNA sampling to obtaining final data report.
 Obtaining high-quality data is the premise to ensure that bioinformatics analysis is correct, comprehensive and credible.

 Whole Genome Bisulfite Sequencing (WGBS) is a powerful method to identify individually methylated cytosines on a genome-wide scale.
 The deep reach of the methylome (including methylated cytosine detection), the promoter detection of differentially methylated sites and regions, and related functional analysis of the Differentially Methylated Region (DMR) and Differentially Methylated Promoter (DMP), are all essential for understanding gene expression and other processes that are subject to epigenetic regulation.
 Here summarizes a list of publications that used Novogene WGBS service.

 NatureIssue Date: 25 March 2020IF: 42.778DOI: 10.1038/s41586-020-2135-x